The Value of well-defined NCR and CAR

 Poorly executed NCRs can cause the following issues:

-• Improperly and inconsistently documented NCR/CARs are almost entirely useless they do not achieve their intended goal.
-Furthermore if the data is not complete nor trustworthy, then management cannot and will not take actions.
+• Improperly and inconsistently documented NCR/CARs are almost entirely useless if they do not achieve their intended goal.
+Furthermore, if the data is not complete or trustworthy, then management cannot and will not take action.
 If this is the norm for an organization, then NCR/CARs are just a “box to check” and a hindrance to effective operation.

 • If reporting among different locations/branches of the company are inconsistent, then locations/branches of the company will receive undue scrutiny from management.
-And, if an managers and supervisors fear that reporting problems will penalize their group, then reporting will be purposely avoided as managers try to cause their group to seem outstanding in comparison.
+And, if managers and supervisors fear that reporting problems will penalize their group, then reporting will be purposely avoided as managers desire their group to seem outstanding in comparison.

 • If NCR/CAR details are not consistent (associated P/N not linked, drawings not referenced, categorized improperly, the MGMT cannot make decisions well and the process bogs down.